 You can also sign up for Chase Hyatt Signature Visa that comes with 2 complimentary nights.
+Update: the offer now comes with 40k points.
 Conventional hobby wisdom says that it’s wasteful to use those on a lowly Category 4 property.
 But I never really paid much attention to conventional wisdom.
 If I sign up for this card in my husband’s name, we will probably burn our certificates at this particular Hyatt.

 Since I’m willing to transfer UR points that would otherwise get me at least $150 in cash, the bonus by that logic is worth at least $300.
 Plus, you get extra 5,000 Hyatt points you can redeem on Category 1 property or just use them for restaurant purchases at the resort (5,000 points=$25 credit).

 My husband’s relatives were vacationing here via Hyatt co-branded card’s annual renewal certificates for the second year in a row.
 I honestly can’t think of a better Category 4 family resort deal for only $75 per night (all-in).
 Well, maybe Andaz Peninsula Papagayo, but then you would have to fly to Costa Rica, plus regular rooms have two double beds.
 Those are the only kind bookable via certificates.